Risks and business uncertainties

-In the power generation markets, fragile economic growth and slow decision-making continue to be the primary risks for demand development.
-Geopolitical tensions and significant currency fluctuations can result in investment decisions being postponed in certain countries.
-Low oil prices have a similar impact in the oil and gas producing countries.
+In the power generation markets, fragile economic growth, and slow decision-making related to the ongoing energy transition continue to be the primary risks for demand development.
+Geopolitical tensions and the implications of trade barriers are also notable challenges to the demand environment.
+Significant currency fluctuations can result in investment decisions being postponed in certain countries.
 Price pressure resulting from the prevailing competitive environment remains a risk.

 The Group is a defendant in a number of legal cases that have arisen out of, or are incidental to, the ordinary course of its business.
 These lawsuits mainly concern issues such as contractual and other liability, labour relations, property damage, and regulatory matters.
 The Group receives from time to time claims of different amounts and with varying degrees of substantiation.
 There is currently one unusually sizeable claim.
 It is the Group’s policy to provide for amounts related to the claims, as well as for litigation and arbitration matters, when an unfavourable outcome is probable, and the amount of the loss can be reasonably estimated.

 The annual report contains a more detailed description of Wärtsilä’s risks and risk management.